Normalizations and misspecification in skill formation models: Normalizations

-In the context of vector autoregressive models, \citeN{RWZ:10} define a normalization as a restriction on the parameter space that pins down unidentified signs of coefficients.
+In the context of vector autoregressive models, \shortciteN{RWZ:10} define a normalization as a restriction on the parameter space that pins down unidentified signs of coefficients.
 These restrictions are imposed in addition to other assumptions, such as long run restrictions.
-Just like above, their normalizations do not impose additional overidentifying restrictions.
-Unlike my definition, it is not clear whether these restrictions are without loss of generality in the sense that they do not affect functions of interest.
-If they do, they play the same role as the other assumptions and one would have to argue why they reasonable, in contrast to normalizations as defined in Definition \ref{d:normalization}.
+Just like above, their restrictions do not impose additional testable assumptions and they can help to provide structural interpretations of certain parameters.
+Unlike my definition, it is not clear from theirs whether these restrictions are without loss of generality in the sense that they do not affect functions of interest.
+If they do, one would have to argue why they are reasonable.